-Port setting Descripti on Automatically obtain configuration from DHCP server Select this automatic s option to obtain the configuration ally.
-Manually specify static configuration the fields. mask and s option, and then enter a static address in For IPv4, include the network subnet gateway.
-For IPv6, include the routable IP is and router IP address.
-If there is only one routable IP address, set the remaining address to 0:0:0:0:0:0:0:0:0.
-Enable VLAN support (Available by clicking Show more settings.) i This option is only available in an iSCSI environment.
+Port setting Description Automatically obtain configuration from DHCP server Select this option to obtain the configuration automatically.

+Port setting Descript ion Manually specify static configuration Select this option, and then enter a static address in the fields.
+For IPv4, include the network subnet mask and gateway.
+For IPv6, include the routable II addresses and router IP address. i If there is only one routable IP address, set the remaining address to 0:0:0:0:0:0:0:0.
+Enable VLAN support (Available by clicking Show more settings .) i This option is only available in an iSCSI environment.
 It is not available in an NVMe over RoCE environment.
-Enable ethernet priority (Available by clicking Show more settings.) i This option is only available in an iSCSI environment.
+Enable ethernet priority (Available by clicking Show more settings .) i This option is only available in an iSCSI environment.
 It is not available in an NVMe over RoCE environment.